zulip/zulip/docs/subsystems/dependencies.md

 The exact lists of `apt` packages needed by Zulip are maintained in a few places:
-* For production, in our puppet configuration, `puppet/zulip/`, using the `Package` and `SafePackage` directives.
+* For production, in our Puppet configuration, `puppet/zulip/`, using the `Package` and `SafePackage` directives.
 * For development, in `SYSTEM_DEPENDENCIES` in `tools/lib/provision.py`.
 * The packages needed to build a Zulip virtualenv, in